nxp-imx/imx-sm/sm/doc/dev.md

 generate PDF, HTML, and RTF documentation from the source code and supplemental markdown files.

-The following need to be installed:
+Also ensure the Linux installation is up-to-date and then install:

-    sudo apt-get -y install doxygen texlive texlive-latex-extra
+    sudo apt-get -y install make doxygen texlive texlive-latex-extra

 Then change to the documentation directory (sm/doc) and execute the following: